Bjelica scores 30; Kings withstand rally, beat Mavs 110-106

+DALLAS (AP)Nemanja Bjelica could see another game slipping away from the Sacramento Kings with the ball in Luka Doncic’s hands.

-DALLAS (AP)Sacramento’s Nemanja Bjelica matched his career best with 30 points and Dallas’ Luka Doncic missed a game-tying attempt in the final seconds as the Kings withstood a furious rally and beat the Mavericks 110-106 on Sunday night.
+But Doncic missed a tying attempt in the final seconds as the Kings withstood a furious rally and beat the Mavericks 110-106 on Sunday night.

+With the memory of an overtime loss at San Antonio on Friday fresh in his mind, Bjelica matched his career best with 30 points.

+Sacramento ended a three-game losing streak.
+Dallas had won five straight and 10 of 11 before the loss.

+“It feels good to win,” Bjelica said.
+“After we lost (Friday) against San Antonio, it’s a very important win for us.”

 Buddy Hield scored 26 points, including five 3-pointers, for Sacramento.
-Former Maverick Harrison Barnes scored 12, Richaun Holmes added 12 and Bogdan Bogdanovic and Trevor Ariza 10 each.
+Former Maverick Harrison Barnes had 13, Holmes added 12 and a game-high nine rebounds.
+Bogdanovic and Trevor Ariza scored 10 each.

+“(Bjelica’s) got the skill, the passing ability and shooting ability to really put pressure on the defense,” Kings coach Luke Walton said.
+“We’re constantly encouraging him to be more aggressive and tonight he was aggressive.”

 Sacramento didn’t trail in the game and led by as many as 24 points.

 Barnes missed a shot in the lane.
 Finney-Smith grabbed the rebound with 14 seconds left.
-After a timeout, Doncic got the ball, and tried and field to drive against Joseph.
+After a timeout, Doncic got the ball.

-Bjelica (12 points) and Hield (11) came out hot in the first quarter, each making a pair of 3-pointers.
-The Kings led by as many as 10 points and finished the quarter with a 36-27 lead on 63% shooting (15 for 24).
-Hardaway kept Dallas in contention, scoring 14 points that including 4 for 5 from 3-point range.

-Hield finished the half with 18 points, Bjelica had 16 and Holmes 12, which included eight points and three offensive rebounds in the second quarter.
+“He’s in the paint with a small defender on him,” Hardaway said.
+“I’ll take my chances with him all day long.”

 TIP-INS